Updated: Jun 25

 From a place like this it is much easier to tackle the problems at hand, like time management and making time for other things that only concerned ME.
 My meditation practice was 10 minutes a day every day for 30 days and it provided me with the perfect foundation to reorganise the rest of my life.
 Like finding a creative hoppy that gave me a sense of accomplishment and allowed me to express myself.
 I have to admit that sticking with a 30 day meditation practice all by myself would not have been possible in the burned out, stressed and overwhelmed state I was in.
 Luckily, I had the help from a mentor who served as my accountability partner and had an eye over my meditation progress every week adjusting my practice and reminding me every day to keep up my practice with supportive messages.
 With the foundations set I knew how to properly recharge and tap into my own superpowers.

-If you are interested in a having an accountability partner to facilitate your quality-me-time and help you create a self care routine that you will happily stick to then click here to schedule a call with me.
-I want to hear what you struggle with the most when it comes to creating quality-me-time and give you some helpful tips.
+If you are interested in a having some help you create a self care routine that you will happily stick to then click here to join my Facebook group for some free tips.

 Life can be beautiful and amazing every single day.
 We shouldn’t get suck in all the have to’s and to do’s and loose sight of how enjoyable life can be.
 Life is too short to be lived in stress mode.
 Let’s have a chat how we can change that :-)

 Looking forward to chat to you soon,